Academic Information & Procedures

 A graduate student may withdraw from a course up to the point where 75% of the course has taken place.
 After that time the instructor and dean's permission is required for a graduate student to withdraw.
 This request to withdraw must be put in writing.
 The last day to withdraw for each individual course section is listed in the Schedule of Classes.

-Withdrawals are processed on a Change of Registration form available in the office of the dean.
+Withdrawals are processed on a Change of Registration form available in the Office of the Dean, Registrar's Office, or online on the udmercy.edu/registrar website under the Forms link.
 Upon completing the form and obtaining approval, it must be filed with the Registrar within one week.
 Failure to submit the form within the filing period will require new signatures and approval.

 Students who wish to audit a class must register for the course on an audit basis.
 There is no grade or credit earned for the course but it does appear on the student's official transcript as an audit.
 Courses taken on an audit basis do not meet any degree requirements.
 Normal tuition and fees apply for those who wish to audit a course.
 Students who register for credit and wish to change to an audit must make the change by the end of the add/drop period for that semester.
 Student who enroll on an audit basis cannot change to earn credit for that course.
 Attendance is required in order to successfully audit a course.
 Failure to attend audited classes may result in an administrative withdrawal from the class.

 Students who do not attend class may be dropped by the University for non-attendance.
-If a class is full, alum can be bumped to accommodate a tuition-paying student unless the alum wants to remain in the class and pay the appropriate tuition on an audit or credit basis.
+If a class is full, the alumnus can be bumped to accommodate a tuition-paying student unless the alumnus wants to remain in the class and pay the appropriate tuition on an audit or credit basis.
 The tuition for an audited course is the same as tuition for a credit course.

 A student may, with the approval of the program director and dean, repeat a graduate course.
 When a course is repeated, both grades are used in computing the quality point average.
 All entries remain a part of the student’s permanent academic record.
 For a repeated course, credit toward graduation is received only once.